 William was patiently waiting with his groomsmen when I arrived at the estate.
 He was very dapper and handsome in a classic navy suit that was lined with a modern twist.
 His bowtie was a blush pink color that definitely complimented the bridesmaids dresses that were chosen.
 He also incorporated gorgeous M cufflinks that represented his last name.
 William is one of 4.
 He has three other brothers and a little sister.
 And you can just tell that this group of siblings were definitely a handful!
 The boys were really sweet trying to get William ready, and relaxed for his big day.
 You could definitely feel the closeness within their families dynamic.

 Cheryl’s dress was completely all in lace.
 A dress you could only believe was made for her.
 It was really classic, and light.
 Her accessories to embellish her outfit were nothing but classy.
-She had a gold jeweled clutch, tear drop earrings, and a studded hair pin.
+She had a gold jeweled clutch, teardrop earrings, and a studded hairpin.
 And to top it off, she wore Jewel shoes by Badgley Mischka. ( I’m a shoe girl, and I loved her shoes..
-They were soooo pretty and truly the prefect accent to her dress).
+They were soooo pretty and truly the perfect accent to her dress).